 A Norwegian court may refuse to hear a case in Norway if proceedings that have led or may lead to a judgment which is enforceable in Norway have been initiated in another jurisdiction.

 *****

+We do not know of any developments pending as a result of which the current regulatory or legal environment in Norway may be expected to change in a foreseeable future with respect to the matters dealt with in this legal opinion.

-This opinion is given for the sole benefit of the International Swaps and Derivatives Association, Inc. (ISDA) and its members and may not be relied upon by any other person without our prior written consent.
+This opinion is given for the sole benefit of ISDA and its members and may not be relied upon by any other person without our prior written consent.

 Notwithstanding the foregoing, ISDA and its members may provide a copy of this opinion to their regulators, supervisors and advisors for information purposes only.
 However, we accept no responsibility or legal liability in relation to the contents of this opinion to any person other than ISDA, the members of ISDA and such persons as we have agreed that may rely on this opinion.